-It should be noted that not only is there more change taking place than ever before, the rate of change is increasing.
-This phenomenon has been called white water change.
-The only way to cope with white water change is to strategically manage the organization.
+It should be noted that not only is there more change taking place than ever before, but the rate of change is increasing.
+This phenomenon has been called "whitewater change."
+The only way to cope with whitewater change is to strategically manage the organization.

 In addition, it seems certain that there will be more change in the health care industry in the next ten years than in the past ten years.
 We try to have students speculate about the kinds of changes that will take place.
-Perspective 1-2 suggests the amount of change through the changing language of health.
-It's fun to ask students to add to the list.

-At some point, we usually say, "If there is no change expected, you really don't need strategic management -- you need long-range planning."
-This is a good point to make sure students understand the difference (see page 43).
-At any rate, once we have the students convinced that there is considerable external environmental change, we call attention to the bulleted list on page 13.
-This list helps link the process of strategic management with change.
-We tell the students that the strategic management process is how organizations cope with change - it is the process by which we can lead organizations in dynamic environments.
-We leave the list up on the board and as points are made, refer back to the list for as reinforcement.
-Personally, we don't emphasize the definition on page 13, but rather the perspectives the bulleted list provides.
+At some point, we usually say, "If there is no change expected, you really don't need strategic management - you need long-range planning."
+This is a good point to make sure students understand the difference.
+The difference is discussed under the heading "The Foundations of Strategic Management."
+Once we have the students convinced that there is considerable external environmental change, we indicate that strategic management is how organizations cope with change - deal with dynamic environments.